abos711/shelterReview-client/README.md

 As a user, I want < sign out/change passwords > only when < im signed in>
 As a user, I want < to create a new resource> then be able < to update or delete the resource>
 ```

-V2 - Paywall for landlords to see how they stack up
-     Reverse landlord reviews tenants w/proof
+Unsolved Problems:

+V2 - Add several more keys per listing resource (Pricing, management, cleanliness, security)
+     add review as a resource with seperate owners that can uploaded to the listing
+     Add Vibe living - mixture of reviews with recommendation with bad vibe, eh vibe, and good vibe images

+V3 - Create landlord resource and have listings and reviews connected to landlord in tenant search
      Tenants will have to prove they live there before giving a review.
+     Paywall for landlords to see how they stack up

 ## Wireframes